 Set a budget and shop the deals.
 During the holidays, many stores put basic ingredients like butter or pumpkin or spices on sale or offer coupons.
 When you have a plan, you can purchase these items when they are on sale—sometimes a few weeks in advance—so that it’s easier on your budget.

 Purchase ingredients in bulk.
 When I make these Gourmet Pecans, I like to buy a big bag of nuts at my local wholesale club.
 Making multiples of a recipe also helps save time because I can block of an hour or two in the kitchen and get a lot more done.

 Use a Holiday Baking Planner to keep track of recipes.
-If you’ve been here awhile, you know I am a collector of recipes so sometimes remembering where I saw a recipe can be tricky.
-This simple log helps me keep track of where to find the recipe again, who or why I want to bake it and any special ingredients I might need to purchase.
-(Want an easier way to check what you have?
-Check out my post on how to Organize Your Pantry here so that you can do a quick “shop” at home more easily before heading to the store).
+I’m not sure about you but I am a collector of recipes so sometimes remembering where I saw a recipe can be tricky.
+My simple log helps me keep track of where to find the recipe again, who or why I want to bake it and any special ingredients I might need to purchase.

 I’m sharing my Holiday Baking Planner to help with your planning that you can CLICK HERE to download the FREE Holiday Baking Planner printable.
 I’d love your feedback on what you think it might need if there’s something extra I can add to make it as easy to use as possible.

 Recipe Inspiration with my Holiday Treats eBook!